An ad-free and cookie-free webpage by FactorPad

 Please do not consider this data as investment advice.
 Data is downloaded from sources we deem reliable, but errors may occur.

 Applied Industrial Technologies, Inc. engages in the manufacture and distribution of industrial parts and products.
-It operates through the Service Center Based Distribution and Fluid Power Business segments.
+It operates through the following segments: Service Center Based Distribution, and Fluid Power & Flow Control Business.
 The Service Center-Based Distribution segment provides customers with a wide range of industrial products through a network of service centers.
-The Fluid Power Businesses segment consists of specialized regional companies that distribute fluid power components and operate shops to assemble fluid power systems and perform equipment repair.
+The Fluid Power & Flow Control Businesses segment specialize in distributing, engineering, designing, integrating, and repairing hydraulic and pneumatic fluid power technologies, and engineered flow control products and services.
 The company was founded by Joseph Bruening in January 1923 and is headquartered in Cleveland, OH.

 Many of the following risk metrics are standardized and transformed into quantitative factors in institutional-level risk models.